nikolaosfragkoulis/Gaming/README.md

 ## Documentation - Steps Taken to Reach the Final Solution

+1. **Dynamic Configuration of File Paths**
+    ### Modular Configuration:
+    To enhance portability, we created a config.py file that dynamically determines the project's root folder and constructs paths for both the CSV and Parquet directories.
+    This ensures that the project works correctly regardless of the computer or directory in which it is placed.

+    ### Centralized Settings:
+    The configuration file also includes a list of CSV filenames to be processed, keeping all file path settings in one centralized location.

 1. **Data Ingestion and Preparation**
     ### Raw Data:
     We began with raw football data provided in CSV format stored in the football_datasets/ folder.